Gargi-Tarania/ai-eval-pm/README.md

-# AI Evaluation — A PM Perspective
+# AI Evaluation: A PM Perspective

 Most AI eval setups are honest in their intent but soft in their definitions.